Co. Tyrone

 Exploration and examination of evidence of prehistoric structures and of crannog, plantation castle, Plantation castle, Plantation village.

-The Botany of the Stewartstown Area pp 18-25
+The Botany of the Stewartstown Area by Ian McNeill pp 18-25

 History of amateur observations and recording of plant life (1897 onwards)-shores of Lough Neagh.